 In this example, we’re using the built-in Alnum character set, which includes all alphanumeric characters.
 You can also create custom character sets to suit your specific needs.

-For Hashcat, you can use the -a 3 option to perform a brute force attack, along with a mask to define the character set and password length.
+For Hashcat, you can use the -a 3 option and a mask to define the character set and password length to perform a brute-force attack.
 For example, to brute force a 6-character password consisting of lowercase letters and numbers, you’d use the following command:

 hashcat -m 0 -a 3 hashes.txt ?l?l?l?l?l?l